andrewdownie/local_dev_settings/better-global-youtube-control.md

 # Better Global Youtube Control
-This is a better approach for controling Youtube than what's found in adjacent file: ```youtubeControl.ahk```
+This is a better approach for controlling Youtube than what's found in adjacent file: ```youtubeControl.ahk```

 Instead of using autohotkey, we can use a chrome extension, and then map a global chrome hotkey to that extension to control youtube from anywhere.
 Should work for any chromium based browser.